symptomnavi.ch

 Or you notice...

-• You feel able to cope with the intensity of your work
+• You feel you can handle the demands of your job

 What you can do for yourself...

-• Pay attention to your body and adjust your work pace if necessary / possible.
+• Pay attention to your body and change your work pace if you need to.

-• Talk about your professional situation and your work.
-Prepare for the next contact with your doctor and write down any questions you have.
+• Talk with your doctor about your job and your work.
+Prepare for the next appointment with your doctor and write down any questions you have.

-• From a legal point of view, you are free to inform your employer of your diagnosis or not.
+• The law says you can choose to tell your employer about your diagnosis or not.

-• If you announce your illness, inform your employer of your physical and mental restrictions.
+• If you tell your employer about your diagnosis, inform him or her of your physical and mental restrictions.
 Ask for your activities to be adapted.
-Your doctor can support your request with a medical certificate.
+Your doctor can support your request by giving you a medical certificate.

-• Find out about the advice and support available within your company.
-We recommend that you contact the Cancer League in good time to discuss your situation.
+• Find out about the advice and support available in your company.
+We recommend you to contact the Swiss Cancer League in good time to discuss your situation.

 You feel...